 Shylock speaks for himself at court, rather than having a lawyer.
 He says he's sworn by the Jewish holy Sabbath that he'll get what he's owed for Antonio's forfeiture of the bond.
 Further, if the city should fail to enforce Antonio's oath, their charter and their freedom will be called into question.

 Shylock simply states that he doesn't actually have to answer why he'd rather have a pound of Antonio's flesh than the 3,000 ducats.
-Other men have all sorts of preferences – some don't like roasted pig, some urinate when they hear bagpipes.
-(He says this – we're not kidding.)
+Other men have all sorts of preferences—some don't like roasted pig, some pee when they hear bagpipes (we're not kidding—he really says this).

-Just as those men are swayed by their inexplicable passions, Shylock should be allowed to inflict his cruelty against Antonio because he d--n well pleases it – no need explaining it to the rest of the world.
+Just as those men are swayed by their inexplicable passions, Shylock should be allowed to inflict his cruelty against Antonio because he darn well pleases it—no need explaining it to the rest of the world.
 He adds that he can't give a reason, nor will he, about why he will show no mercy to Antonio.
 All he can offer is that he loathes the man, and that this should be reason enough to want what Shylock is rightfully owed in the first place.

 Antonio claims nothing is harder than the Jewish heart, which nothing can soften.
 He'd rather they finish all this pleading and hurry up to the trial's conclusion, so he can be judged and Shylock can get what he wants.